 Enabling or disabling application use by unauthenticated users is available only in delivery groups, not in application groups.

 For information about where user lists are specified in a deployment, see Where user lists are specified.

 Good to know:

-Click the Add dropdown to display the application sources.
+Click the Add from the drop-down menu to display the application sources.

 This source cannot be selected if you selected any of the following:

-As noted, certain entries in the Add dropdown will not be selectable if there is no valid source of that type.
-Sources that are incompatible are not listed at all (for example, you cannot add Application Groups to Application Groups, so that source is not listed when you create an Application Group).
+As noted, certain entries in the Add drop-down menu are not selectable if there is no valid source of that type.
+Sources that are incompatible are not listed at all (for example, you cannot add application groups to application groups, so that source is not listed when you create an application group).

 Step 4.
 Scopes

 This page appears only if you have previously created a custom scope.
 By default, the All scope is selected.
 For more information, see Delegated administration.